jasharwood/CDA404-AE1/documentation.md

 The website was tested on both desktop and mobile screens by using development tools such as responsive design mode on the browser.
 From using this tool, it was discovered that content needed to be displayed in single columns, some font sizes needed to be reduced and margins and/or padding had to be altered.
+A desktop first approach was used during the development process because the aim was to make a creative portfolio which demonstrated my skills and abilities.
+Therefore, it was important to design for the highest screen size first.
+It was enough just to make sure the mobile version was functional.
 The overall process that was used whilst developing the portfolio site included writing the code with a live preview of the site in easy view.
 The HTML for each element was added first, followed by styling with css and javascript.
 Due to the live preview, each change could be seen straight away which made it easy to spot any problems.
 The javascript was included in the html documents because only